Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Balanced ratio of fat and moisture

-- Absorbs well without leaving a greasy residue
+- Absorbs well without feeling greasy

 - Ideal for daily use